no more guesswork

 Not all bark chippings are the same.
 The type you choose affects how long it lasts, what it looks like, and whether it’s suitable for your project.
 I’ve laid every type listed below in real UK gardens, and the differences matter more than most people realise.

-Play bark is specifically manufactured and tested to meet BS EN 1177 — the UK and European standard for impact-absorbing playground surfacing.
+Play bark is specifically manufactured and tested to meet BS EN 1177, the UK and European standard for impact-absorbing playground surfacing.
 The particles are engineered to be free of splinters, sharp edges and contaminants, and the material must prove its shock-absorption capacity at defined depths.
 You cannot substitute standard bark chippings for play bark in a children’s play area.
-Play bark costs 30–50% more than standard bark, but that premium pays for the safety certification.
+Before comparing products, verify the chosen live listing and supplier documentation against the project and equipment requirements, then compare current written quotes on the same supplied-volume, delivery and access basis.

 Composted bark is bark that has been partially broken down before sale.
 It has a darker, richer colour and a finer texture than fresh bark.
-Because the decomposition process has already started, it enriches the soil faster — making it a good choice for border beds where you want both weed suppression and soil improvement.
+Because the decomposition process has already started, it enriches the soil faster, which makes it a good choice for border beds where you want both weed suppression and soil improvement.
 It settles more quickly than fresh bark, so lay it 10–15% deeper than usual.
 Our soil calculator can help if you’re also adding topsoil to the same beds.

 Wood chip is often confused with bark chippings, but it includes the inner wood as well as the bark.
 Arborists produce it as a by-product of tree surgery, and you can sometimes get it free or very cheaply from local tree surgeons.
 It decomposes faster than pure bark and can temporarily lock up nitrogen in the soil, so keep it away from young or shallow-rooted plants.
 It works well for informal woodland paths and utility areas.